yeunnn/STDISCM_DistributedFaultTolerance/README.md

    - **Configure Environment Variables via .env:**

-     To ease testing in various VMS, in the Broker’s folder, ensure the `.env` file contains the correct endpoints for the backend services.
+     To ease testing in various VMs, in the Broker’s folder, ensure the `.env` file contains the correct endpoints for the backend services.
 For example:

          AUTH_SERVICE_URL=http://<VM_IP_ADDRESS>:4000
          COURSE_SERVICE_URL=http://<VM_IP_ADDRESS>:5000